 Target: triceps brachii, pectoralis major, anterior deltoids, latissimus dorsi, rhomboids, forearms, and core

-Push-ups and dips belong to the same group of compound exercises that activate upper body muscles such as your shoulders and arms.
+Push-ups and dips belong to the same group of compound exercises as they activate upper body muscles such as your shoulders, chest, and arms.

 6. Dip Bar Bicep Curl